campusbeats/campusbeats.github.io/index.md

 More issues will be added as they become apparent during the development process.
 ![](images/M2milestone.PNG)

-## Future features and design to implement
+## Future features & design to implement
-These are the list of features/design apsects we hope to implement sometime in the future:
+These are the list of features/design aspects we hope to implement sometime in the future:

+## Commmunity Feedback
+We had 5 people test out our application.
+The feedback we received from them are as follows:

 # Contact us:
 Developers of CampusBeats: Blaine Wataru, Innika Pang, and Lancen Daclison.